 Add the watermarked image to your library using the plus sign, then license it once you are sure it is the right image.

-Access assets from your Creative Cloud Libraries and the libraries shared with you within the Spark Post editor on web.
-To learn more, see How Do I Place Images From My Creative Cloud Libraries?
+Access assets from your Creative Cloud Libraries and the libraries shared with you within the Adobe Creative Cloud Express app.
+Learn more.

 You can share libraries with your team using the Creative Cloud website, the Creative Cloud desktop app, or any of your Creative Cloud desktop apps.
 Your team members need either a free or a paid Creative Cloud membership to use Creative Cloud Libraries.
 When you share, you can also give them either view or edit permission.
 For details on sharing, see Collaborate on libraries.

-Creative Cloud Libraries help your team to centrally manage and distribute design and brand systems assets at scale.
+Creative Cloud Libraries help your team to centrally manage and distribute design and brand systems assets at scale in Adobe XD.
+To learn more, see Work with Creative Cloud Libraries in XD.

 Learn how you can browse and save publicly available libraries in the Creative Cloud desktop app and later use them for your brand and creative projects.